 Have you been through a dilemma of whether to cut functionality or compromise quality just because a client urges you to cut costs?
 Which would you choose provided that the market research proves you will fail either way?
 Or should you just quit?
 Tough choice!
 And no one to step in and remind the client about not compromising on your brand promise.

 How can a business analyst help as part of the scrum team?

 You cannot underestimate the value of a business analyst as a requirements elicitor.
 S/he knows the right questions to ask and can anticipate problems and model future situations.
 A business analyst understands the merits of DDD in getting great soft.
 Without proper understanding of the context and domain knowledge, communication will be meaningless.
 This role is particularly relevant for remote teams where communication with a client and stakeholders is hampered by distance.

 Business analyst 2.0 for an agile Scrum team

 Role #1.
 Product Owner

-A business analyst becomes a sole decision-maker who shoulders responsibility for the product’s ROI.
+A business analyst becomes the sole decision-maker who shoulders responsibility for the product’s ROI.
 This role detaches a business analyst from the team and shifts him or her closer to the business side.
 It’s all right with some projects where a dev team possesses wider expertise to go by.
-However, this will only work out if a client is willing to delegate authority in decision-making to Product Owner (PO).
-Otherwise there is a fear for BA to turn into a Proxy PO, just a figure, a title, which may create unnecessary complexities and bottlenecks and hinder product development.
+However, this will only work out if a client is willing to delegate authority in decision-making to the Product Owner (PO).
+Otherwise, there is a fear for BA to turn into a Proxy PO, just a figure, a title, which may create unnecessary complexities and bottlenecks and hinder product development.
 On the other hand, this role may overwhelm BA with too many responsibilities in case the dev team needs more day-to-day assistance in business matters.

 Role #2.
 One of the dev team